csf-dev/CSF.Validation/CSF.Validation.Documentation/articles/UsingTheValidationModel.md

-# Using the Validation Model
+# Using the Manifest Model